totaljs/modules/Miscellaneous/monitor/readme.md

 ### 2.

 - download the module `monitor.js`
-- add it into modules in your application directory
+- add it into the modules in your application directory

 ```html
 /your-application-directory/moduels/monitor.js